 - 1. There will be no personal use of the vehicles. - 2.
 Employees must obey all traffic laws and are personally responsible for all traffic tickets. - 3.
-There will be no non-employee passengers without the written authorization signed by the employee's Elected Official or Department Head.

-4. Employees shall not consume or possess any alcoholic beverages, narcotics, drugs or controlled substances while in possession or operation of a County vehicle.
+There will be no non-employee passengers without the written authorization signed by the employee's Department Head. - 4.
+Employees shall not consume or possess any alcoholic beverages, narcotics, drugs or controlled substances while in possession or operation of a County vehicle.